The best Spanish islands

 • Best Spanish islands for couples: Formentera for the great beaches and very relaxed vibe, Lanzarote for being so spectacular and romantic

-• Best Spanish islands for beaches: Formentera and LanzaroteTenerife has also some spectacular beaches, both white and black
+• Best for beaches: Formentera and LanzaroteTenerife has also some spectacular beaches, both white and black

-• Best Spanish islands for quiet time: Formentera, Fuerteventura and Lanzarote.
+• Best for quiet time: Formentera, Fuerteventura and Lanzarote.
 Ons and Cíes in the Galician Archipelago are great alternatives but much more difficult to reach them

-• Best Spanish islands for hiking: Lanzarote and Mallorca .
+• Best for hiking: Lanzarote and Mallorca.
 The Cíes Islands are also spectacular, and if you are an outdoor person think about camping there, a unique experience.

-• Best Spanish island for windsurfing and kitesurfing: Fuerteventura
+• Best for windsurfing, kitesurfing and wingsurfing: Fuerteventura

-• Best Spanish island without a car: Mallorca is probably one of the easiest to go around, however, most of the Canary and Balearic Island have a good transportation system
+• Best without a car: Mallorca is probably one of the easiest to go around, however, most of the Canary and Balearic Islands have a good transportation system

-• Best time to visit the Spanish Islands: you always find a Spanish island with nice weather, doesn’t matter which month :).
+• Best time to visit the Spanish Islands: you always find an island with nice weather, doesn’t matter which month :).
 Read more below on my island suggestions based on the month of your trip.

 Spanish islands in the Mediterranean – Balearic Islands

-The Balearic Islands are very popular with tourism from anywhere in the world, especially from Germany and the UK
+The Balearics are very popular with tourism from anywhere in the world, especially from Germany and the UK

 Formentera is the quietest island of all with possibly the most amazing beaches in the Balearic Archipelago.